-Play with cardboard, origami, old jewelry and organic materials like fruits, pine cones, dry branches, and flowers to create festive displays.
-These are small, simple decorations– sticks of cinnamon tied with gold trim as place settings for the big family dinner, painted pine cones on the coffee table, or your own wreath – that add to the festivities.
+You can also go DIY by playing with cardboard, origami, old jewelry, and organic materials like fruits, pine cones, dry branches, and flowers to create festive displays.
+These are small, simple decorations — sticks of cinnamon tied with gold trim as place settings for the big family dinner, painted pine cones on the coffee table, or your own wreath — that add to the festivities.

-Switch from conventional Christmas lights to energy efficient LED Christmas lights.
+And don’t forget to switch from conventional Christmas lights to energy-efficient LED lights.
 You’ll have lower electricity bills and a brighter Christmas.
-Also ,replace petroleum based candles with eco-friendly natural-vegetable-based candles, like soy candles.
+Also, replace petroleum-based candles with eco-friendly natural-vegetable-based varieties, like soy candles.